needsomesl33p/htb_walkthrough/trick.md

 You may notice the `action.d` folder has different group owner as the other files and dictioneries.
 It has a `security` group owner and michael belongs to this group.
 At this point it was pretty straightforward, and there are a few privesc tutorials on the internet, which described the whole rooting process.

-Just a few word about the `fail2ban` service:
+Just a few words about the `fail2ban` service:

 *Fail2ban is an intrusion prevention software framework that protects computer servers from brute-force attacks.
 Fail2ban scans log files (e.g. /var/log/httpd/error_log) and bans IPs that show the malicious signs like too many password failures, seeking for exploits, etc.*

-**jail.conf** - config file.
-This config file describes the default banaction and individual banaction for every service.
+- **jail.conf** - This config file describes the default banaction and individual banaction for every service.
-**bantime** - cooldown time of the ban
+- **bantime** - cooldown time of the ban
-**findtime** - Within this timeframe IPs are banned, which passed the *maxretry* threshold **maxretry** - Maxiumum login tries in the 'findtime' period **banaction** - The default action when a ban action was triggered **actoion.d** - A folder which contains the banaction config files
+- **findtime** - Within this timeframe IPs are banned, which passed the *maxretry* threshold
+- **maxretry** - Maxiumum login tries in the 'findtime' period
+- **banaction** - The default action when a ban action was triggered
+- **actoion.d** - A folder which contains the banaction config files

 It also turned out from the config files the SSH service was enabled in fail2ban.